 Is It Time To Update Your Trust?

 One of the truths of life is that things change.
 When it comes to your estate plan, the choices you made when your first created your estate plan may no longer be what you want.
 It may have also been a long time since you last looked at your documents, and you are not sure if it is still a good plan.
-We can help you by reviewing your existing trust and other estate planning documents and then guiding you through making any necessary changes.
+At Acorn Law, our trust attorneys can help you by reviewing your existing trust and other estate planning documents and then guiding you through making any necessary changes.

 Your assets may have changed since you created your plan.
 For example, maybe you have retired and have recently started receiving a pension, or rolled a 401(k) over into an IRA.
 You may have life insurance that is no longer in place.
 You may have real estate that has increased in value, or has been sold.
 Depending on the changes to your financial picture, it may require an update to your estate plan.